Mazatech/amanithsvg-website/_docs/api/007-rendering-svg-document.md

     surface viewport (respecting the specified alignment): all SVG content will be drawn accordingly.

-    NB: floating-point values of NaN are treated as 0, values of +Infinity and -Infinity are clamped to the largest and smallest available float values.

     This function returns:

     - SVGT_BAD_HANDLE_ERROR if specified surface handle is not valid